sbb-gh/PROSUB/README.md

     year = {2022}
 }
 ```
-If you have any comments or suggestions, contact:<br/>
+If you have any comments or suggestions, contact:
 stefano.blumberg.17@ucl.ac.uk

 ## Installation and Requirements